drtamarojgreen/quanta_tissu/docs/quanta_conformation_suite.md

 **Designing Conformance Suite**

-I’ll include a simple GreenScore equation in LaTeX, because math in LaTeX is allowed.
-For the suite, I’ll propose golden files and property tests.
-To guide AI collaboration, I’ll create an “AI-only build pipeline” with rounds for design, critique, and synthesis.
-I'll prepare prompt templates for ChatGPT and Gemini that the user can paste into Tamaro.
-I'll make sure the deliverables are minimal yet valuable, including EBNF grammar, JSON AST examples, and skeletons for Rust and TypeScript.
-Let’s keep it concise and useful!
+> This document outlines a design for a language conformance suite.
+It includes a proposal for a "GreenScore" metric, testing strategies using golden files and property tests, and a structured, multi-AI collaboration protocol for language development.
+The deliverables are designed to be minimal yet valuable, including an EBNF grammar, JSON AST examples, and parser skeletons for key languages.
 # TissLang: an AI-built language, by design

-You’re aiming for something rare: a language that teaches people to think clearly and compute kindly—and it’s authored by AI from day one.
-Let’s architect both the language and the collaboration protocol so you, me, and your other assistants can co-create it end-to-end.
+TissLang is designed to be a language that promotes clear thinking and ecological computing.
+It is unique in its goal of being authored collaboratively by multiple AI systems from its inception.
+This document outlines the language specification and the protocol for its AI-driven co-creation.

 ---